Dogrud/Machine-Larning/README.md

 # Machine-Larning

-## In this repository ı added codes that ı wrote at my machine learning education.
+## This repository contains codes that ı wrote at my machine learning education.

 ## Each folder has a section name and inside it has code files.